tamhanepd/tamhanepd.github.io/_pages/about.md

 Hello!
 Welcome to my homepage.

-I'm currently a Postdoctoral researcher, having graduated with a PhD in Astronomy from the University of Waterloo, ON, Canada in 2022.
+I'm a Postdoctoral researcher at the University of Waterloo in Canada with a PhD in Astronomy.
 My research interests lie in the realm of AGN feedback, with a specific focus on radio-mechanical feedback in galaxy clusters.
-I examine the impact of this feedback on central cluster galaxies, particularly its role in suppressing star formation and influencing galaxy evolution.
-My studies utilize data from across the electromagnetic spectrum, encompassing X-rays to radio waves employing both ground and space-based telescopes.
-A key part of my work involves studying the kinematics and energetics of gases in various temperature ranges, from 10 million K down to a few tens K, and their interaction with radio jets/lobes.
+I examine the impact of this feedback on central cluster galaxies, particularly its role in suppressing star formation, molecular gas formation and influencing galaxy evolution.

-Aside from my research, I have a passion for data science, Machine Learning and AI.
-I am always eager to learn new skills and apply them to solve different problems.
+In addition to my academic journey, I bring valuable industry experience as a data scientist at ZebraKet.
+This role has equipped me with practical skills in extracting meaningful insights from complex datasets and translating them into actionable solutions.
+My ability to analyze diverse information sources sets me apart as a versatile thinker with a holistic perspective.

 In my free time, I enjoy speding time outdoors hiking, biking, indoor/outdoor rock climbing.
 I also enjoy nature and bird photography.